 Concession operator Country Concession term (years) Status First year of concession () Accountin g method Autopista Terrasa Manresa Spain 50 Operating 1989 FC Auto-Estradas Norte Litoral Portugal 30 Operating 2006 FC Autoestrada do Algarve, S.A.
 Portugal 30 Operating 2004 FC Eurolink M3 (6) Ireland 45 Operating 2010 FC A66 Benavente - Zamora Spain 30 Construction 2015 Eq.
 A-334 Autovía del Almanzora Spain 30 Design 2012 Eq.
 407 East Extension (1) Canada 30 Construction 2012 Eq.
 Scot Roads Partnership Project Limited M8 (5) UK 30 Construction 2014 Eq.
 Blackbird Infrastructure Group (2) (407 East Phase 2) Canada 30 Construction 2015 Eq.
 Nexus Infr.
 Unit Trust (Toowoomba) (3) Australia 25 Construction 2015 Eq.
-Ruta del Cacao S.A.S (1) The concession term is 3 Colombi a Construction 2015
+Ruta del Cacao S.A.S Colombi a 20 Construction 2015 Eq.

-(1) The concession term is 30 years from the completion of the construction work, scheduled for June 2016.
+Concession term is 30 years from the completion of the construction work, scheduled for December 2016.
+The concession term is 30 years from the completion of the construction work, scheduled for December 2019.
 (3) The concession term is 25 years from the completion of the construction work, scheduled for December 2018.

-(4) The concession term is 20 years from the completion of the construction work, scheduled for June 2021.
+(4) The concession term is 20 years from the completion of the construction work, scheduled for June

+2021.
 (5) The concession term is 30 years from the completion of the construction work, scheduled for September 2017.
 20% through Cintra Infraestructuras and 20% through the Amey Group (Services Division).

-(6) Reclassified to "Assets Classified as Held for Sale" and "Liabilities Classified as Held for Sale" (see Note 1.2).
+(6) Reclassified to "Assets Classified as Held for Sale" and "Liabilities Classified as Held for Sale" (see Note